-Invoice factoring agreements are the core of the relationship between a client and a factoring company.
-The factoring agreement is the contract between the client and the factoring company.
+Invoice factoring agreements (contracts) are the core of the relationship between a client and a factoring company.
 Factoring agreements typically include:

-A factoring company’s fees vary based on elements such as monthly volume, the amount of your invoices, the industry you work in, customer pay trends, and other variables.
+A factoring company’s fees are based on elements such as monthly volume, the amount of your invoices, the industry you work in, customer pay trends, and other variables.
 Some factoring companies charge a flat fee for the service, whereas others may have a factoring fee and additional charges for other administrative and support services they provide.
 Be sure to read the fine print of your contract so you know exactly how much you’re being charged.
 To learn more about factoring fees, use the invoice factoring calculator.

 Just like any contract, it is important to review and understand your invoice factoring agreement.
 Ask questions of the factoring company representative and get clarity where needed.
-A good factoring agreement will solidify your relationship with the factoring company and be the starting point of a successful factoring program.Get an Invoice Factoring Quote
+A good factoring agreement will solidify your relationship with the factoring company and be the starting point of a successful factoring program.